eclipse-edc/Connector/docs/developer/decision-records/2023-02-28-processing-callbacks/README.md

 > implementations.
 The implementations in EDC can be converted to `RemoteMessageDispatcher`s but we need to discuss how to handle end-user supplied `EndpointDataReferenceReceiver`
 > implementations.

-The most significant change will involve propagating the EDR from the provider to the client.
+The most significant change will involve propagating the EDR from the provider to the consumer.
 The new IDS protocol `TransferStartMessage` contains a `dataAddress` field that can be used to propagate the EDR instead of requiring the `DataFlowController` to send the EDR out-of-band to the client.
 The `DataFlowController` will need to return the EDR from the `initiateFlow` method using a `DataFlowResponse`: